Aashish-Raghav/Advanced-Python-Concepts/readme.md

 **Summary**
 Asyncio provides powerful tools for writing concurrent, scalable, and efficient Python code.
-It is best suited for I/O-bound and event-driven applications, and its primitives allow fine-grained control over concurrency and synchronization.
+It is best suited for I/O-bound and event-driven applications, and its primitives allow fine-grained control over concurrency, synchronization, and graceful cancellation.

 ---